Configure connections

 }

-For more information, see this issue in the HOCON library
+For more information on substitutions, see HOCON library documentation.

 Database connections